RomHartmann/todo_tracker/README.md

 The pagination, sorting and search here happens client side though, so I wouldn't recommend shipping it to google quite yet (even though it looks so nice).

+## Other things in here I was playing around with

+1. `.circleci/config.yml` configuration for free-tier CircleCi.